View Document Text

 the SEC (Securities Exchange Commission), and is a member of the SIPC

 (Securities Investor Protection Corporation).
-The Adviser is also subject to
+The Advisor is also subject to

 state laws and regulatory agencies where applicable.